 Unlike construction, forest management actions are not designed to result in the permanent loss of habitat.
-In fact, forest management has the potential to provide long-term beneficial effects for Indiana and northern long-eared bats with only short-term negative effects in many cases.
+In fact, forest management has the potential to provide long-term beneficial effects for Indiana and northern long-eared bats with only the potential for short-term negative impacts in many cases.